How to Plan a Filet Crochet Project

 Start Your Filet Crochet Project

 Filet crochet rewards patience and planning.
 Get your chain count right, keep your gauge square, and the technique almost works itself.
-The open-and-filled grid is one of the most satisfying ways to create pictures in crochet.
+The open-and-filled grid is one of the most satisfying ways to create pictures in crochet, whether you are making a delicate lace curtain or a cozy blanket.